ninjaboy667/ninjaboy667/README.md

 I have completed a total of **10** projects for these certifications, for documentation see: https://www.freecodecamp.org/ninjaboy667

-Arithmetic Formatter
+-Arithmetic Formatter
-Time Calculator
+-Time Calculator
-Budget App
+-Budget App
 Polygon Area Calculator
 Probability Calculator
 Mean-Variance-Standard Deviation Calculator